Nivalis-Git/CISC.3140_Lab3-1/README.md

 The representation lists the years appearing in the data, alongside the total number of instances of each year.

 The recorded years are split into groups of eleven, except for the final group.
 Before listing each group's yearly counts, a simple average for the group is printed.

+For comparison, an instance of how the report should look is kept in the `test` directory

 ## Source of raw data